DavidBetteridge/DavidBetteridge.github.io/_posts/2019-01-31-Calling_an_async_method.md

 Console.WriteLine(customer.Name)
 ```

-but this asynchronous version won't compile as customer contains a `Task<Customer>` not a `Customer`.
+but this asynchronous version won't compile as customer contains a `Task<Customer>` not a just `Customer`.

 ```c#
 var customer = GetCustomerAsync(1);